Water Utility

 Water Utility Information

 Trenton is served by a central water system supplied by several deep wells.
-A central treatment plant for the removal of iron and manganese was placed in operation in 1988, and a new reservoir was placed in service in 1989.
+A central treatment plant for the removal of iron and manganese was placed in operation in 1988, and a reservoir was placed in service in 1989.
+(Update: a new reservioir is currently under construction & will be in service in 2024.)

 The Town of Trenton's Water Utility supplies the Town of Trenton and the County of Pictou (Hillside) with drinking water.
 To maintain our approvals to withdrawal water and operate the Water Treatment Plant we must perform a variety of chemical tests issued by the Department of Environment and Labour.
 These tests include weekly bacteria tests from three different locations approved by the Department of Environment and Labour.
 Chemical analysis for each well is done yearly and treated water is tested daily.
 Treated water is sent away to an approved laboratory quarterly for certain tests.
 We also monitor the quantity of water being pumped from each well.
 These are all measures to protect the water supply and the quality of the water to be able to meet the Canadian Drinking Standards.
 It has been over ten years since a Boil Water Advisory has been issued for the Town of Trenton.